timzifer/quarc/README.md

 ## Drivers

 Protocol implementations are packaged as standalone Go modules under the [`drivers/`](drivers) directory.
 The core service does not link against Modbus or CAN dependencies by default – applications register the drivers they need via `service.WithReaderFactory` / `service.WithWriterFactory` options when constructing a `service.Service` instance.
+Every endpoint must declare the driver it expects so the service can select the matching factories.

 For convenience the [`drivers/bundle`](drivers/bundle) module exposes helper functions that install the built-in drivers: